gvamshi-metrological/metrological-sdk-subtitles/docs/plugins/subtitles.md

 ### clearCurrentSubtitle

-Parsed subtitles will be stored in the plugin, `clearCurrentSubtitle` clears all the stored subtitles in the plugin.
+`clearCurrentSubtitle` method will clear all the stored subtitles in the plugin.

 ```js
 Subtitles.clearCurrentSubtitle()